 Anneleen Lenaerts

-As an internationally sought-after soloist she performs with orchestras such as the Bavarian Radio Symphony Orchestra, the Mozarteum Orchestra in Salzburg, the Bruckner Orchestra in Linz, the BBC National Orchestra of Wales, the Royal Bangkok Symphony Orchestra, the Konzerthausorchester Berlin, the Polish National Radio Symphony Orchestra, the Brussels Philharmonic Orchestra, the Belgian National Orchestra and the Chamber Orchestra of Philadelphia, and appears as a guest at numerous prestigious international concert halls and festivals, among them Carnegie Hall, the Wigmore Hall, the Berlin Philharmonie, the Amsterdam Concertgebouw, the Graz Musikverein, the Salle Gaveau in Paris, the Athens Megaron and BOZAR in Brussels; and at the Salzburg Festival, Rheingau Musik Festival, the Dresden Music Festival, the Lockenhaus Chamber Music Festival, the Moritzburg Festival and the Aspen Music Festival.
-Her solo performances have been recorded and broadcast by BBC Radio 3, France Musique and Deutschlandfunk, among others.
+As a soloist, she has performed with orchestras such as the Bavarian Radio Symphony Orchestra, the Mozarteum Orchestra Salzburg, the Polish National Radio Symphony Orchestra, the Bruckner Orchestra Linz, the Brussels Philharmonic, the Belgian National Orchestra and the Chamber Orchestra of Philadelphia.
+She has performed at Carnegie Hall, the Wigmore Hall, the Berlin Philharmonie, the Amsterdam Concertgebouw, the Großes Festspielhaus in Salzburg, Bozar in Brussels, the Salle Gaveau in Paris and at the Rheingau Music Festival, the Moritzburg Festival, the Lockenhaus Chamber Music Festival and the Aspen Music Festival and School.

 Photos and Videos